oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Review readme with Tom Lenth or Joe Oster.
 (GitHub User: JoeOster)
 - [ ] Test in new hardware (e.g. DG1) using Dev Cloud
 - [ ] Implement fixes for ONSAM Jiras
-- [ ] If you have new dependencies/binaries, inform Samples PM of updates.
+- [ ] If you have new dependencies/binaries, inform Samples Project Manager or @JoeOster